 How Do I Maintain and Clean Solar Panels?

-Regular maintenance and cleaning are essential for maximizing the performance and longevity of solar panels.
 It's recommended to clean solar panels periodically with water and a mild detergent to remove dust, dirt, and other debris that can accumulate on the surface.
-Additionally, inspecting panels for damage or shading from nearby objects and ensuring proper ventilation around the panels can help prevent efficiency losses and ensure optimal energy production.
+Inspecting panels for damage or shading from nearby objects and ensuring proper ventilation around the panels can help prevent efficiency losses and ensure optimal energy production.

 What Considerations Are Important for Solar Panel Installation and Grid Connection?